 All three of these drills finished out with a strong showing when it came to drilling through steel, though the Ridgid was slightly faster than the Bosch, followed by the DEWALT.
 However, all three drilled ¼" holes in the metal sheet in less than three seconds and ½" holes in less than nine seconds.

-The PORTER-CABLE PCCK607LB, the Ryobi P252, and the Milwaukee M12 FUEL followed, all meriting a 7 out of 10.
+The PORTER-CABLE PCCK607LB, the Ryobi P252, the Craftsman CMCD700C1, and the Milwaukee M12 FUEL followed, all meriting a 7 out of 10.
 These tools all did a fine job at drilling through the metal, taking less than two seconds with the ¼" drill and less than 10 seconds with the ½" drill.
-However, all three of these drills performed considerably worse than the top ones when it came to using the 5" hole saw and the paddle bit.
-These three could all use the spade bit reasonably well — with the Ryobi having a slight edge over the M12 and the Porter-Cable — but we did have to downshift to a lower gear and you could tell they were struggling slightly.
+However, all of these drills performed considerably worse than the top ones when it came to using the 5" hole saw and the paddle bit.
+These three could all use the spade bit reasonably well — with the Ryobi having a slight edge over the M12, the CMCD700C1, and the Porter-Cable — but we did have to downshift to a lower gear and you could tell they were struggling slightly.

-The M12 and the PORTER-CABLE had an easier time with the 5" hole saw than the P252 did, both taking just under a minute to reach the maximum depth of the saw.
-The P252 kept pace with them for the most part but it began to struggle and stall right towards the end.
+The M12 and the PORTER-CABLE had an easier time with the 5" hole saw than the P252 and the Craftsman did, both taking just under a minute to reach the maximum depth of the saw.
+The P252 and the Craftsman kept pace with them for the most part but it began to struggle and stall right towards the end.
 It still managed to drill the full depth but took a little longer than the M12 and the PCCK607LB.

 The WORKPRO and the DEWALT DCD710S2 followed, each earning a 3 out of 10.
 The WORKPRO did an alright job drilling through the steel sheet — better than the DEWALT, which solidly struggled with the ½" twist bit.
 However, the DCD710S2 did much better with the spade bit, powering through the wood, albeit slowly and you could hear it straining.
 The WORKPRO only would drill about ⅛" into the wood with the paddle bit and got extremely hot, with its exhaust air almost being warm enough to burn you.

-After drilling performance, our next metric focused on the driving performance of each tool, or how proficient it is at driving in screws.
-This is equally significant as driving performance, also responsible for 35% of the total score for each cordless drill.
-To assess performance, we used each drill to drive in dozens and dozens of typical wood screws through a pair of 2x12s stacked on top of each other.
-Then, we attempted to drive in a 5" long, half-inch diameter lag screw to its full dept. We did drill a pilot hole for the lag screw but only punched a small starting point for the smaller screws to help them get started.
+Our next metric focused on how proficient each drill is at driving in screws.
+We placed just as much weight on performance in this metric as drilling, with results also responsible for 35% of the final score for each tool.
+To rank and score performance, we used each drill to drive in dozens and dozens of typical wood screws through a pair of 2x12s stacked on top of each other.
+Then, we attempted to drive in a 5" long, half-inch diameter lag screw to its full depth.
+We did drill a pilot hole for the lag screw but only punched a small starting point for the smaller screws to help them get started.
 We awarded points based on the amount each drill struggled while driving in the two types of screws and if they were able to sink them to the full depth.

 When it came to driving in screws, one tool thoroughly distinguished itself from the rest: the DEWALT DCD771C2.
 This drill did exceptionally well in both tests in this metric, earning a 10 out of 10 for its top-notch performance.
 The DCD771C2 did a great job of driving in the screws to their full depth without any difficulties at all, even the giant lag screw.
 It also offered plenty of control to set the countersunk heads to their proper depth.